spyraze/BMOD-SCPSL/README.md

 Installation down bellow:

--Install BAMER_ADDON from releases
+- Install BAMER_ADDON from releases

--You will need to have a EXILED/LABAPI and plugin Map Editor Reborn
+- You will need to have a EXILED/LABAPI and plugin Map Editor Reborn

  <h4 align="center">        https://github.com/Michal78900/MapEditorReborn/tree/main?tab=readme-ov-file </h4>